 Then: One of the most recognizable HGTV stars, Jillian Harris starred on “The Bachelorette” during the show’s fifth season.
 At the time, she had a successful restaurant design career.

-Click through to learn how much these “Bachelor” and “Bachelorette” stars are worth.
+Click through to learn how these average joes went viral and got rich.

 More on Celebrities’ Net Worths

 - ‘The Voice’ Coaches Showdown: Who Earns More?